+PSY 100 Cr.3

-An examination of psychological disorders which first appear during infancy, childhood and adolescence.
-This course covers the etiology, diagnosis, classification, treatment, and prevention of psychological disorders from different theoretical orientations.
+An examination of psychological, behavioral, and neurodevelopmental disorders which first appear during infancy, childhood and adolescence.
+This course covers the etiology, diagnosis, classification, treatment, and possible prevention of psychological, behavioral, and neurodevelopmental disorders from different theoretical perspectives orientations.
 Special emphasis is placed on applying basic concepts and empirical data to various professional settings and to social policy issues.
-Prerequisite: PSY 210 or PSY 212; PSY 204.
-Offered Fall, Spring.
+Prerequisite: PSY 204; PSY 212.
+Offered Occasionally.

 Advanced Research Methods

 An advanced course in the quantitative and logical aspects of statistical analysis, interpretation and design of behavioral science research and experimentation.
 Major emphasis is on the conceptual rather than the computational aspects of quantitative methods.
 Recommended for those planning graduate work in psychology or related fields.
-Prerequisite: PSY 100; PSY 210; grade of "B" or better in PSY 321 or PSY 331; grade of "B" or better in STAT 145 or admission to Psychology Honor Program; junior standing.
+Prerequisite: PSY 100; PSY 212; grade of "B" or better in PSY 331; grade of "B" or better in STAT 145 or admission to Psychology Honors Program; junior standing.
 Offered Spring.

 PSY/SOC 422 Cr.3

 Study of the personality characteristics of individuals experiencing substance abuse, dependency, and compulsive behaviors such as eating disorders and gambling.
-The focus will be on abuse as a maladaptive response to the demands of life.
-Special topics will include consumptive patterns, level of dependence, neurological status, assessment, and contemporary treatment techniques.
-Prerequisite: PSY 100; PSY 204; PSY 210 or PSY 212; junior standing.
-Offered Annually.
+The focus is on abuse as a maladaptive response to the demands of life.
+Special topics include consumptive patterns, level of dependence, neurological status, assessment, and contemporary treatment techniques.
+Prerequisite: PSY 100; PSY 204; PSY 212; junior standing.
+Offered Occasionally.

 PSY 430 Cr.3

-This course focuses on the utilization of a biological approach to understanding mental phenomena and behavior.
+This course focuses on the biology of behavior and understanding the mental phenomena as it relates to behavior.
 Biological information includes the development and structure of the central nervous system, neuroanatomy and physiology, the function of basic neural events, neurotransmitters, neuropharmacology, hormones, evolution of behavior, brain development, neuroplasticity, and response to neural damage.
-Topics associated with how neural events influence human phenomena may include biological rhythms, consciousness, perception, sleep and dreaming, emotions, aggression, stress, learning, memory, and cognition.
+Topics associated with how neural events influence human phenomena may include basic neural mechanisms, sensory systems, sensorimotor control, learning, memory, neuroplasticity, and biopsychological disorders.
 Prerequisite: PSY 100; PSY 321 or PSY 331 or BIO 312; junior standing.
-Offered Annually.
+Offered Occasionally.

 PSY 431 Cr.3

 A comprehensive examination of conscious and nonconscious states of awareness.
-The course will explore contemporary cognitive theories on the nature of consciousness and its role and functioning in human behavior.
-The course also will cover states of consciousness (i.e., sleep and dreaming) as well as alterations in consciousness through hypnosis and psychedelic drugs.
+This course explores contemporary cognitive and neuroscience theories on the nature of consciousness and its role and functioning in human behavior.
+The course also discusses states of consciousness (i.e., sleep and dreaming) as well as alterations in consciousness.
 Prerequisite: PSY 100; BIO 312 or PSY 321 or PSY 331 or PHL 333.
 Offered Occasionally.